TheVirus-Limiter/NewtonsCradle/README.md

 **Instructions**

-To run the project, open the github pages, and (Chrome Only), click Control + Shift + J for the instructions
+To run the project, clone it locally, and run it, and (Chrome Only), click Control + Shift + J for the instructions